Nickelodeon Logo

 Nickelodeon Logo 1979

 On April 1, 1979, the name and the first brand name of the children’s television network appeared.
 It got its name from the cinema, which cost one nickel (five cents) to enter.
 It was this concept that was reflected in the logo.
 It depicted a man standing near a movie camera.
 He seemed to be showing a film: he looked down (presumably through a kinescope) and held the cinema equipment with his hands.
 It was played by “N” – the first letter in the word “Nickelodeon,” written in the Odin Becker font.
 At the bottom was the phrase “The Young People’s Satellite Network” in serif characters.
-The operator was wearing a jacket, trousers, a hat, and boots – this indicated that he was officially dressed and was at work.
+The operator wore a jacket, trousers, hat, and boots, indicating that he was officially dressed and was at work.
 Joseph Iozzi authored this version.

 1979 – 1981